bramtechs/subs-to-rss/README.md

 # Subs to RSS
 A handy script that that converts your YouTube subscriptions into an RSS feed, so you don't end up down an endless rabbit hole watching prehistoric house building video's.

 ## Automated method

+### Linux
 This method assumes you have the following software:
 - GNU/Linux (tested on Ubuntu 22.04)
-- gnome-terminal (feel free to pull request your own)
+- gnome-terminal (modify substorss.py to change)
 - A browser: Chrome, Firefox or derivatives
 - git: for cloning this repo